Verdict revealed: Tribunal comes down hard on Lycett

-PORT Adelaide ruckman Scott Lycett has been suspended for four matches by the AFL Tribunal for a sling tackle that concussed Adelaide's Ned McHenry.
+PORT Adelaide will consider launching an AFL Tribunal appeal after ruckman Scott Lycett was handed a four-match suspension for a sling tackle that concussed Adelaide's Ned McHenry.

 Lycett was sent to straight to the Tribunal on a rough conduct charge for his tackle in Saturday night's match.